mui/material-ui/docs/src/pages/components/transfer-list/transfer-list.md

 This example exchanges the "move all" buttons for a "select all / select none" checkbox, and adds a counter.

 {{"demo": "pages/components/transfer-list/SelectAllTransferList.js", "bg": true}}

+## Limitations

+The component comes with a couple of limitations:

+- It only works on desktops.
+  If you have a limited amount of options to select, prefer the [Autocomplete](/components/autocomplete/) component.
+  If mobile support is important for you, have a look at [#27579](https://github.com/mui-org/material-ui/issues/27579).
+- There are no high-level components exported from npm.
+The demos are based on composition.
+  If it's important for you, have a look at [#27579](https://github.com/mui-org/material-ui/issues/27579).